 The Master of Arts in Social Science is designed to take full advantage of an array of graduate seminars from the social sciences.
-Students enrolled in the program will work closely with the program director and an advisor from their area of emphasis in Anthropology, History*, Political Science, or Sociology — to customize a program of study that combines theory, methods, and content with practice.
+Students enrolled in the program will work closely with the program director and an advisor from their area of emphasis in Anthropology (Hybrid), Political Science (Online), or Sociology (Online) — to customize a program of study that combines theory, methods, and content with practice.

 General Program Requirements

 An area of concentration requires a minimum of 15 hours of coursework from within Anthropology, Political Science or Sociology.
 At least 50% of the courses applicable toward a graduate degree must come from courses at the 6000-level or above.
 Enrollment in courses outside history, political science, and sociology is limited to a maximum of 6 semester hours.
 Courses that are taken to fulfill a prerequisite for admission may not be used to satisfy elective course hour requirements

 Baker A. Rogers, Ph.D., MSW

 Graduate Program Director and Coordinator

 - An undergraduate degree from an accredited, four-year institution (or a course of study that is the equivalent of such a degree).